-De Gevulde Waterkruik - Clean Water-Healthy Village project team has shown that rainwater harvesting is a viable and appreciated source of water in the islands and coastal areas of Guinea-Bissau.
-During the last decade a team of local artisans has developed and refined their skills in constructing reservoirs that are sturdy, based on local solutions and - with a little support - affordable for a household. of scaling up rainwater harvesting in Guinea Bissau especially (and other countries as well) is impressive.
-And you have done this without big international or national backing.
-It shows how the approach and the technology is valued by the people in need of clean water.
-The impressive thing is not only the numbers of rainwater cisterns built and used, but also the constant improvement of the cisterns.
-They are made simpler to construct and sturdier.
-The new Cistern Calabash is the optimised cistern incorporating a long experience.
+De Gevulde Waterkruik - Clean Water-Healthy Village - project team has shown that rainwater harvesting is a viable and appreciated source of water in the islands and coastal areas of Guinea-Bissau.
+During the last decade a team of local artisans has developed and refined their skills in constructing reservoirs that are sturdy, based on local solutions and - with a little support - affordable for a household.